Ex-One Medical exec launches mental health studio

 Upon signing up, Octave does an intake call within a couple of days and aims to get people seen by a therapist within a couple of weeks.
 Acharya says Octave is in line with market averages in New York, but that Octave hopes to help people save money by producing faster results.
 It’s worth noting that Octave does not take insurance, but that many insurance companies do offer reimbursement.

 Octave’s first studio is located in New York City.
-That plan is to operate six to eight locations within the next two years.
+The plan is to operate six to eight locations within the next two years.
 Octave has raised an undisclosed amount in a seed round from Felicis Ventures and angel investors.